yuriineverout/new_repo/README.md

 run only Smoke and Regression tests using runner class

-16. If you pick TestNG:
+16. If you pick TestNG:<br />
-Add group "Regression" for 1 test in SimpleTestClass Add group "Smoke" for 1 test in MediumTestClass
+Add group "Regression" for 1 test in SimpleTestClass<br />
+Add group "Smoke" for 1 test in MediumTestClass<br />
-Create testng.xml file
+Create testng.xml file<br />
-Configure testng.xml file as:
+Configure testng.xml file as:<br />
-all tests from HardTestClass should be run test with Regression group should be run test with Smoke group should be run
+all tests from HardTestClass should be run<br />
+test with Regression group should be run<br />
+test with Smoke group should be run<br />